jeyu54217/Notes/README.md

   LIST = [ ]
-  Comparing concepts in "LIST" above in detail. only response in code of MD table. also return how it would render as a table
+  Comparing concepts in "LIST" above in detail. only response in code of MD table. also, return how it would render as a table

   ```
 - Similar Tools List